Humera-ik/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 Welcome to the Tic Tac Toe game project made with JavaScript!
 This simple browser-based game lets two players play Tic Tac Toe on a 3x3 grid.
-Players take turns to place their mark (either X or O) on the grid, and the first player to align three marks in a row (horizontally, vertically, or diagonally) wins the game.
+Players take turns to place their mark (either O or X) on the grid, and the first player to align three marks in a row (horizontally, vertically, or diagonally) wins the game.

 ## How to Play